uber/crumb/README.md

 }
 ```

-This is all the information we need for the extension!
+This is all the information needed for the `ConsumerExtension`.
+Implementation of it looks like
+this:

 ```java
 @AutoService(ConsumerExtension.class)